Chris Alexander (politician): 2017 Conservative Party of Canada leadership election

 On October 12, 2016, Alexander announced his intention to run for the leadership of the Conservative Party of Canada.
 His leadership platform detailed policies on employment, taxation, innovation, families, education, competitiveness, energy self-sufficiency, cities, agriculture, poverty, homelessness, First Nations peoples, the Métis, refugees, the Monarchy, justice, health care, protecting wilderness, forestry, mining, international diplomacy, terrorism, democratic reform, cyber-security, Canadian culture, northern development, and national defence.

 During the campaign, he advocated increased immigration as the key to economic growth; in this regard, he proposed increasing immigration to 400,000 per year, including 40,000 refugees.
 He also called for doubling defence spending and "for an accelerated push to settle all outstanding land claims and to sign treaties with First Nations communities that would empower them to govern themselves".

 Alexander finished 10th in a field of 14 candidates (the 11th-place candidate having withdrawn several weeks before the ballot).
 He received a maximum of 1.23 per cent of the total vote before being eliminated in the fifth of thirteen rounds of voting.

+2026 Toronto mayoral election

+On July 29, 2026, Alexander announced his campaign for mayor of Toronto.
+He will face incumbent mayor Olivia Chow and city councillor Brad Bradford, among other candidates.